 - Site name: written as Yoast.com.

-- Article title: Exact matching the article, like What is anchor text?.
+- Article or page title: Exact matching the page title, like What is anchor text?.

 - Exact keywords: Your focus keyword/keyphrase as anchor text